kuldeep-tolia/Finite_Volume_Method_Codes/README.md

 # CFD_problem_codes

-Various fluid flow problems are solved using Finite Volume Method (FVM) in CFD.
-Here, I have solved few fluid-flow and heat transfer problems by writing my own codes.
+Fluid flow and heat transfer problems are solved using Finite Volume Method (FVM).
+The problems exhibits the convection and (or) diffusion process, and basic turbulence models.
+Additionally, Lid-Driven Cavity and general Poiseuille-Couette flow are presented using Finite Volume based Lattice Boltzmann Method.